populationgenomics/talos/design_docs/Hail_Filter_and_Label.md

 7. Concatenate all per-transcript consequences remaining after filters into a single VEP-style `CSQ` field

 8. Write the Variants out as a VCF

+---

+### Types of Category flags

+To make downstream operations easier, the different categories are grouped into types.
+There are currently 3 types:

+1. Boolean - The category is a binary flag, either the variant has the flag assigned or does not.
+These flags are based on the *variant* annotations, so the flag will apply equally to all samples with an alt call at that position
+2. Samples - The category is a list of sample IDs or 'missing'.
+This type indicates that the flag has been assigned to only the identified samples, rather than all samples with the variant call.
+An example of this is _de novo_, where the assignment of the flag is conditional on the MOI, so this won't apply to all samples with a variant call.
+When processing these variants, only variant calls for samples in this list are treated as being categorised
+3. Support - Any flag starting with _CategorySupport_ is treated equally, but inferior to all other Categories.
+This means that the Support flags are never enough to categorise a variant alone, but may support a separate categorised variant in a compound inheritance MOI.
+If a variant has a Support flag & non-support flags, it will be treated as an independent variant